Coveo Platform new features of 2015

 To increase security, Coveo provides encryption of customer data at rest.
 Keys are stored in a highly secured facility, inaccessible by Coveo itself and rotated yearly.
 Moreover, Coveo now has a comprehensive disaster recovery plan.
 This plan was successfully tested during a drill imitating a real-life scenario.

-Search All Items Within the Content Browser
+Search all items within the Content Browser

 Using the Content Browser, Coveo organization administrators can now view all the content of their Organization index thanks to the full access mode.[Learn more]

-The Coveo Platform now provides a better integration between cloud and on-premises security permissions models.
+Coveo now provides a better integration between cloud and on-premises security permissions models.
 System administrators are allowed to directly use, for example, Salesforce specific user identity when querying the index instead of an email security based identity.

-End of Support Notice
+End of support notice

 As stated in the December 6th release notification, data pushed to the